-Auburn Play School is a new early years service in Cabinteely catering for children from 2yrs 8 mths - 6 years.
+Auburn Play School is an early years service in Cabinteely catering for children from 2yrs 6 mths - 6 years.
 At Auburn Play School a play-based curriculum is used with a focus on outdoor learning.

 At Auburn Play School there is a relaxed and inviting environment for your child.
 We provide an open door policy and you are welcome at any time.
 The curriculum is child-led and based on children's individual interests.
 You will find a classroom full of exciting activities and a large garden for the children to play.